Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

 We conclude with a small refinement of the second statement of Theorem~\ref{thm:maximal}.
 Recall that a c.e.\ set $A$ is said to be \emph{quasi-maximal} if it is the intersection of finitely many maximal sets.
 We refer the reader to \cite[X.3.10]{soare} for more on this notion.
+In particular, every quasi-maximal set is simple (see \cite[X.3.10(b)]{soare}).

 \begin{theorem} If $A\subset\N$ is quasi-maximal then $E_A$ is not high for the computable FS-jump. \end{theorem}